Inline skating: Vert skating

+A term used to refer to inline skates on a vert ramp–a half pipe with some vertical in it–usually between 6 and 24 in.
+Vert skating is a form of gymnastics performed with skates.
+The intent of the skater is to build speed until they are of sufficient height above the edge of the ramp to perform various aerial acrobatics.
+In competitions, skaters have limited time, often less than a minute, to impress the judges by landing numerous difficult tricks.
+Vert skating may occur in competition and was once part of the X Games.
+Vert ramps are also present in many skate-parks.

 Alpine skating

 Alpine skating on roller skis owes its existence to skiing, enabling skiers to train in the off-season despite a lack of snow.
 Skaters complete a course marked by gates while descending at high speeds.
 Its basic movements are therefore similar to those of downhill skiing and many athletes regularly practice both modalities.

 Artistic/figure skating

 Artistic roller skaters use either quad or inline skates.
-The sport looks very similar to its counterpart on ice, but more affordable in warmer climates.
+The sport looks very similar to its counterpart on ice, but it is more affordable in warmer climates.
 Inline figure skating has been included in the world championships since 2002.

 Fitness/recreational skating

 Recreational skaters usually skate on roads, bike lanes, or paved trails.
-They might be skating solo for transportation or fitness, skating with friends, or participating in an organized event.
+They might be skating solo for transportation, fitness, skating with friends, or participating in an organized event.
 Because urban areas tend to have more hazards from traffic, many cities have organized social groups to make skating safer.

 Fitness skaters tend to skate more frequently and go longer distances.
 Fitness skates typically have faster bearings and larger wheels to generate speed and cover ground more efficiently.
 Skaters in this category tend to skate 10–15 mph on average.
 Some challenge themselves to feats of endurance skating for over 30 miles.